tf-encrypted/moose/README.md

 # Moose

-Moose is a production-ready framework for encrypted learning and data processing in a distributed environment.
+Moose is a distributed dataflow framework for encrypted machine learning and data processing.
+It is written primarily in Rust and includes a compiler, runtime, and Python eDSL and bindings.

+Computations are expressed using either the Python eDSL or by programming against the Rust API.
+These _logical computations_ are compiled to _physical computations_ that in turn can be executed using the runtime.
+Each operation in the dataflow graphs are pinned to a _placement_ which represent either a physical host or one of several kinds of virtual execution units, including some backed by secure multi-party computation (MPC) protocols.

 Moose includes an API, a compiler, and a runtime.
 It’s designed to be secure, fast, scalable, and extensible.
 Moose is production ready and secure by default.